DARK MATTER - Activist Art and the Counter-Public Sphere

 Look again at the art world and the dark matter it occludes.
 The lines separating dark and “light” creativity appear almost arbitrary even from the standpoint of qualities such as talent, vision and other, similar, mystifying attributes typically assigned to “high art.”
 If indeed the struggle over representational power is reduced to skirmishes and fleeting advancements and retreats, then the reality of this new combat requires a turning away from the realm of the exclusively visual and towards creative practices focused on organizational structures, communicative networks and economies of giving and dissemination.
 It is an activity that necessarily points to the articulation of what theorists Oskar Negt and Alexander Kluge call the proletarian or counter-public sphere.28

 Federal elections, Olympic ceremonies, the actions of a commando unit, a theater premiere—all are considered public events.
 Other events of overwhelming public significance, such as childbearing, factory work, and watching television within one’s own four walls, are considered private.
 The real experiences of human beings, produced in everyday life and work, cut across such divisions…the weakness characteristic of virtually all forms of the bourgeois public sphere derives from this contradiction: namely, that [it]…. excludes substantial life interests and nevertheless claims to represent society as a whole.29

-The author’s further define fantasy as a multilayered defense mechanism providing, “necessary compensation for the experience of alienated labor process.”31 This does not mean that fantasy, any more than dark matter, represents an inherently progressive force.
+The author’s further define fantasy as a multi-layered defence mechanism providing, “necessary compensation for the experience of alienated labor process.“31 This does not mean that fantasy, any more than dark matter, represents an inherently progressive force.
 Instead,

 In its unsublated form, as a mere libidinal counterweight to unbearable, alienated relations, fantasy is itself merely an expression of this alienation.
 Its contents are therefore inverted consciousness.
 Yet by virtue of its mode of production, fantasy constitutes an unconscious practical critique of alienation.32